kyshott/kyshott/README.md

 **I am currently a student at Wentworth Institute of Technology in Boston, MA.
 I am pursuing a B.S. in Computer Science with minors in Data Science, Physics, and Applied Mathematics.**

-**I am particularly interested in and am working to improve my skills in software engineering, data science, physics, applied mathematics and game development.**
+**I am particularly interested in and am working to improve my skills in systems programming, software engineering, data science, physics, applied mathematics and game development.**

+**There are two projects I am currently working on - a fully fledged Roguelike FPS in the Godot engine using the .NET framework, and a 2D Game Engine in C++ using SDL2.**

 <br>